haibing888/midtermlovebirds/readme.md

 The functionality of the website will be located in language map plugin - the user would be able to use language map as a keyboard for typing in a message.
 <h3>Structure</h3>
 <p>Text window→ Keyboard→ Language map plugin

-Text window→ Games→ Language learning game(Kahoot, Duolinguo, )
+In future:

-Text window---> Facetiming → ????WHAT MECAHNICS
+Text window→ Games→ Language learning game(Kahoot, Duolinguo type) Text window---> Facetiming
 Text window --> Save to dictionary option</p>
 <h3>Prototype and User Tests</h3>
 ![lovebirds research 1](https://pp.userapi.com/c840427/v840427542/1d98b/u1IvpsPst_k.jpg)